 Climate change is having devastating impacts on forests, forest-dependent communities, and biodiversity.
-Unprecedented wildfires, insects and disease and boom and bust policies are destroying forest and communities.
+Unprecedented wildfires, insects and disease and boom and bust policies are destroying forests and communities.
 We seek innovative ways to lessen these impacts and help communities prepare for and mitigate the coming changes.

-Under current policies, it is often cheaper for businesses to over-harvest, waste resources, dump toxic pollution, exploit communities and indigenous people than it is for them to operate equitably and sustainably.
+Under current policies, it is often cheaper for businesses to overharvest, waste resources, dump toxic pollution, exploit communities and indigenous people than it is for them to operate equitably and sustainably.
 If we are to mitigate global warming, the biodiversity crisis and our ever-expanding footprint, this must change.
 We support efforts to realign monetary and policy incentives to make “polluters pay”, discourage waste and pollution, promote energy and resource efficiency, and reduce inequality.